alan-turing-institute/data-safe-haven/processes/provider-overview.md

 * The networks from which it can be transferred

 To deposit the dataset, a time limited or one-time access token, providing write-only access to the secure transfer volume, will be generated and transferred via a secure channel to the Dataset Provider Representative.

+### Lower tier transfer protocol

+This protocol does not restrict time windows or networks for deposit, and read-write transfer volumes, and is used for less sensitive datasets.

 Software library distributions
 ------------------------------